DigiBP/Team-Watermelons/README.md

 * it is **difficult to track and monitor** requests which can make it challenging to identify and address issues in a timely manner.

 ## To-Be feedback system
+Automation and digitalization should be employed to improve the To-Be process.

 The process starts with a feedback form beeing sent to the helpica.ch team.
 The form is created with Google Forms.
 First thing, an automation will create **a case number** and acknowledge the receipt of the form to the sender.

 Based on a decision table the system will decide how to continue with the request.